ChilliCream/greendonut/README.md

 { }
 ```

-Though the extra interface `IUserDataLoader` isn't necessarily required, I strongly recommend to
+Although the extra interface `IUserDataLoader` isn't necessarily required, we strongly recommend to
 create an extra interface in this particular case because of several reasons.
 One reason is you
 might have a handful of _DataLoader_ which implemanting a completely different data fetching logic,
 but from the outside they look identic due to their identic type parameter list.
 That's why we
 should always create a separate interface for each _DataLoader_.
-I just mentioned one reason here
+We just mentioned one reason here
 because the explanation would go beyond the scope of custom _DataLoader_.

 ```csharp